 Requests for information under Freedom of Information Act (FOIA) or Environmental Information Regulations (EIR) must be correctly identified.
 The request does not have to name the Act or Regulation specifically and conversely the requestor may name the FOIA or EIR mistakenly when the request is for personal data.
 Deal with requests for publically available information as routine requests unless the information is more difficult to locate, complex in nature, or subject to possible restrictions.
-A self-service approach is encouraged for FOIA/EIR requests where public information that is regularly requested can be made available on the WDC website using search facilities or by reference to the WDC Publication Scheme.
+The Council will ensure that: